akisaarinen/vrrb/README.md

 vrrb is a simple sinatra web application which shows real-time timetables for local trains in Helsinki area from vr.fi, formatted nicely for a station of your choice.
+Especially suitable for mobile phone use.

 Note that the application currently renders Finnish only.

 Why?
 ----